 What I loved about this tour is that it focused on the Catholic/Christian history of the city.
 This is a different perspective than what you’ll get when touring the ruins.
 One positive is that the tour stays away from highly trafficked tourist areas, so you don’t have to fight your way through crowds.
 Note that this tour does include the Pantheon, one of the most well-preserved ancient buildings anywhere in the world.
 The tour will conclude right across the bridge from Castel S. Angelo.

 Once the tour ends, walk over to the Piazza Navona for a late lunch / early dinner.
 This is about a 10-minute walk from the tour ending location.
 We ate at La Cantina Romana on a side street off the piazza and loved it.
 I especially recommend the Cacio and Pepe :).

 RELATED: Italian Sayings for Travel

 After you eat, you can tour the piazza which was built over the ruins of the Stadium of Domitian.
 You can even take an underground tour to see these ruins, if you are up for it!

 Day 2 | Ancient Roman City Center

-Spend your second day at Rome getting to know the ancient history of the city.
+After getting your coffee fix, spend some time learning about the ancient history of the city.
 The ancient city center is located by the Colosseum, which is your first stop for the day.
 You can access this area of the city via the Colosseo metro station, if that is the method you are using for transport.